Data underpinning theses

 The University and all major research funders have requirements on the deposit and sharing of research data or research digital outputs that are created or collected as part of any research project, including data or digital objects underpinning your thesis.

 You should therefore check if specific funder requirements apply to your work and what you can do to meet these.

 The following data categories might help define the scope of the data deposit and sharing requirements:

-- Personal/sensitive/confidential data or digital outputs: if your data can be described by this category, please contact us so that we can advise on the available embargo options.
+If your data can be described by this category, contact email@example.com for advice on the available embargo options.

-Once you establish whether your data/digital outputs are within the scope of the requirements, you can deposit and share them by using the institutional repository, Pure.
-For details about the process and instructions on how to deposit please check the Theses data deposit guide (PDF, 900 KB).
+Once you establish whether your data or digital outputs are within the scope of the requirements, you can deposit and share them by using the institutional repository, Pure.
+For details about the process and instructions on how to deposit see the theses data deposit guide.

-If your data need to be considered for examination along with your thesis, they need to also be submitted to the Registry Postgraduate Research team as described on the Registry website.
+If your data need to be considered for examination along with your thesis, they need to also be submitted to the Registry Postgraduate Research team.